habca/icarus-tool/README.md

 ```
 -g --gnu          Apply GNU readline functionality to python's input.
 -r --recursive    Show the output as a tree data structure.
+-h --help         Show this user manual and exit.
 ```

-The manual will be displayed and program waits for a keyboard input.
+The following lines will be displayed and program waits for a keyboard input.

 ```
+Usage:
-:: Usage: amount name [+ amount name] [- amount name]
+  amount name [+/- amount name ...]
 ```

 ### Iterative algorithm

+A comprehensive guide through the crafting process step by step.
+Intended to use after you have gathered all materials listed in section `total resources`.

 ```
 > 1 stone_furnace + 1 anvil_bench + 1 machining_bench - 10 epoxy